programming languages

 Not the keyword you're looking for?
 See all keywords.

-A practical guide through the landscape of type systems, from everyday generics to dependent types that prove correctness, with examples in Rust, Scala, and Idris
+A practical guide to type systems, from everyday generics to dependent types that prove correctness, with examples in Rust, Scala, and Idris

 Edgar Luque is right that AI creates a new barrier for programming languages.
 He is wrong that the barrier is universal.
 Languages designed for machine generation and machine verification invert the problem entirely.